- Amazon VPC›

 Service directory – A centralized registry of all services that have been registered with VPC Lattice that you have created or have been shared with your account through AWS RAM.

-Auth policy – Auth policy is an AWS Identity and Access Management (IAM) resource policy that you can associate with a service network and individual services to define access controls.
+Auth policy – Auth policy is an AWS Identity and Access Management (IAM) resource policy that you can associate with a service network and individual services and resources to define access controls.
 Auth policy uses IAM, and you can specify rich principal-action-resource-condition (PARC)-style questions to enforce context-specific authorization on VPC Lattice services.
-Typically, an organization would apply coarse-grained Auth policies at the service network, such as “only authenticated requests within my org-id are allowed,” and more granular policies at the service level.
+Typically, an organization would apply coarse-grained Auth policies at the service network, such as “only authenticated requests within my org-id are allowed,” and more granular policies at the service and resource level.

 Lattice is a feature of VPC and it doesn’t require a separate assessment/call-out.
 Features of in-scope services are considered as “assessed/covered” and it is also stated on the AWS Services in Scope by Compliance Program.
 Unless specifically excluded, generally available features of each of the services are considered in scope of the assurance programs.